WhatsApp

 Type: Mycobacteria

 Mycobacteria live in our environment, including in the soil and dust particles.
-In people with severely damaged immune systems, infections with these bacteria spread throughout the body and can be life-threatening.2
+In people with severely damaged immune systems, infections with these bacteria spread throughout the body, causing infection and/or abscesses of skin, lymph nodes and lunges, and can be life-threatening.2

 Name of infection: Pneumonia